mneuronico/multi-agent-system-library/README.md

   ```
   Specifies multiple input components.
   - For agents: Receives message histories from both components, defaulting to full message histories from both in this case, combining all into one history which preserves conversation order.
-  - For processes: Builds a list of messages from each component just like agents, defaulting in this case to the latest message from each (unlike agents).
+  - For processes: Builds a list of messages from each component just like agents, defaulting to full message histories, just like agents.
 Conversation history is preserved, and each message is wrapped into a dictionary which specifies "source" (the role) and "message" (the actual content) just like with agents.
   - For tools: Merges fetched messages from all components into a single dictionary.
 Developers must be careful not to merge input messages with fields named the same way, as they can overwrite each other.
 This is solved by carefully naming fields that will be used by the same tool at the same time.